ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 In [PR #4715](https://github.com/ros-navigation/navigation2/pull/4715) multirobot bringup and the use of namespaces were overhauled to be compatible out of the box with ROS namespaces and remove custom logic, specifically:

 - The `use_namespace` parameter has been removed from `nav2_bringup` launch files.
-The `namespace` parameter will now always be used and default to `/` for “global namespace”.
+The `namespace` parameter will now always be used and default to `/` for "global namespace".
 - There is now a single rviz config file for both normal and namespaced robots.
 Topics have been changed to a relative path (i.e. `/map` -> `map`) and the rviz `namespace` will be added automatically.
 - There is now a single `nav2_params.yaml` config file for both single and multirobot bringup.
 All the topics have been changed to relative (i.e. `/scan` -> `scan`).